3xBJ/hydeout-jekyll-starter/_drafts/fun-with-il-chapter-0-class-declaration.md

 Yeah, a little overwhelming, but just a little.

 There is this class called <module> and after that we have our Converter class declaration.
-Despite we never declared a method we can find one in the IL code - that must be our default constructor.
+Despite we never declared a method, we can find one in the IL code - that must be our default constructor.
 Good!
-We can undestand a lot of IL code from the start!
+It's not hard to grasp what the IL code is doing!

 So now let's look at the documentation and try to make sense of all this atributes and wtf is this <Module> class.